Private Grant Opportunities

 Cigarette Litter Prevention Program (CLPP)

 Each year, Keep America Beautiful awards CLPP grants to its affiliates, local governments, business improvement districts, downtown associations, parks and recreation areas, and other organizations dedicated to eradicating litter and beautifying their communities.
 For more information about the CLPP grants or for questions, contact Keep America Beautiful at email@example.com.
 You can download the User Guide here or click here for more information.
-Application deadline is Feb.
-15, 2017.
+Application period is closed.

 The Coldwater Heritage Partnership (CHP) funds the Coldwater Conservation Grants Program.
 The program provides two grant opportunities, which help to protect and conserve the health of Pennsylvania’s coldwater ecosystems.
 Funding is available through CHP's planning grants and implementation grants.
 For more information, visit www.coldwaterheritage.org.
 Application period is closed.

 Service Objects In-Kind Grant Progtam for Environmental Conservation

 Service Objects In-Kind Grants will support organizations that encourage environmental leadership through the reduction of waste, and caring for our resources.
 We provide in-kind donations to organizations that are working to encourage environmental conservation, as well as providing education for both personal and environmental health.
 To learn more or aply, click here.

 Sponsored through PA American Water, this program must show that a project will improve, protect or restore the watershed or source water; be located within the Pennsylvania American Water service area and be a new or innovative community initiative, or serve as significant expansion to an existing program.
 Application period is closed.